 Providing Rainwater Storage Clean Enough to Drink

 The City of Sunset Valley offers financial incentive rebates for rainwater systems to encourage water conservation.
-Qualifying residents can receive up to $3,500 per household towards the cost of water storage tanks, gutters, leaf screens, first-flush diverters, conveyance piping and for water treatment systems.
+Qualifying residents can receive up to $3,500 per household towards the cost of water storage tanks, gutters, leaf screens, first-flush diverters, conveyance piping, and water treatment systems.

 Pre-Eligibility requirements include: